How to get help for yourself

 All other programs

-- TAP (community treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): The Tweed Alternative Program is an outpatient counselling program for women with substance use problems
+- ICP - Individualized Counselling Program - (community treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): ICP is an outpatient counselling program for women with substance use and/or gambling concerns.

 - Strengthening Families (community treatment, program restricted to children between the ages of 7 and 11 and their parent(s) or care giver(s), Toronto (primary) and Greater Toronto Area (secondary)): Strengthening Families (offered in partnership with the Centre for Addiction and Mental Health), is a prevention program for families with children between the ages of seven and eleven who may be at risk for substance use problems, depression, violence, delinquency and school failure.

-- Phase 1 (community treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): The Phase 1 program is available across the continuum of services offered at the Centre to women who are beginning to address their substance use problems.
+- Support and Stabilization (community treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): The program is available across the continuum of services offered at the Centre to women who are beginning to address their substance use problems.

-- 21 Day Treatment (community day/evening treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): Working in a holistic and client-centred way, the day treatment program provides a range of opportunities for women to address their substance use problems
+- 21 Day Program (community day/evening treatment, women, age 16+ years, Toronto (primary) and Greater Toronto Area (secondary)): Working in a holistic and client-centred way, the day treatment program provides a range of opportunities for women to address their substance use and/or gambling problems.

 - Pathways Day Treatment Program Adult *ECD (women, early childhood development clients, Toronto): Mom and Kids Too is a seven week substance use program for pregnant and parenting women, and their children aged zero to six.
 The goal is to increase attachment between mother and child to improve parenting and coping skills for mothers with substance use concerns.